 This investigation was conducted among teachers, instructors of undergraduate programs offered online through a partnership between Universidade Aberta do Brasil (Open University of Brazil) or UAB and Universidade Federal de São Carlos, São Paulo State, Brazil, hereinafter referred to as UFSCar.
 This partnership also involves a third party, towns or cities, which provide their online students (residents of their region) with infrastructure (e.g., computers, textbooks, and laboratories) where they come to perform face-to-face activities, do experiments, and sit mid-term and end-of-term exams.
-These infrastructures, known as Poles, are run by partner town/city administrations, which are responsible for their staffing, with the exception of local face-to-face tutors, who are selected/hired by UAB-UFSCar.
+These infrastructures, known as Poles, are run by partner town/city administrations, which are responsible for their staff, with the exception of local face-to-face tutors, who are selected/hired by UAB-UFSCar.
 UFSCar offers five online programs through UAB: pedagogy, environmental engineering, sugar-ethanol technology, music education, and information technology.

-Because this is a new project at UFSCar, the teachers-mostly from face-to-face programs of this institution-were experiencing online teaching for the first time.
-In accordance with the qualitative nature of this study (Denzin & Lincoln, 1994), in order to give them voice and document their experiences for future appreciation of novice DE teachers, the participant teachers were given a questionnaire with open and closed questions (59 respondents).
-The questionnaire comprised 13 close-ended questions-personal and professional characterization of respondents and their perceptions about their work as DE teachers and the HEI's adopted DE model-and two open-ended questions, in which respondents were asked to write down (a) recommendations to newcomer colleagues and (b) suggestions for improvement to the HEI's DE administration.
-This study analyses the data provided by the close-ended questions and the former open-ended question (a).
-The data provided by this open-ended question (a) were categorized, analyzed, and triangulated with observations and unstructured interviews carried out by the researchers.
-At the time of this study, the researchers held DE administration/coordination positions at the HEI that involved frequent observations of DE teachers' work and face-to-face meetings with them, individually and collectively.

-In the DE model adopted by UAB-UFSCar teachers are responsible for preparing and administering their courses.
+Because this is a new project at UFSCar, the teachers - mostly from face-to-face programs of this institution - were experiencing online teaching for the first time.
+In accordance with the qualitative nature of this study (Denzin & Lincoln, 1994), in order to give them voice and document their experiences for future appreciation of novice ED teachers, the participant teachers were given a questionnaire with open and closed questions (59 respondents).
+In this questionnaire there was room to write recommendations to newcomer colleagues.
+These data were categorized, analyzed and triangulated with observations and unstructured interviews carried out by the researchers.
+In the DL model adopted by UAB-UFSCar teachers are responsible for preparing and administering their courses.
 That is to say that they develop their own written material and other learning objects and design VLE activities and other online course-related aspects with other professionals.
 In addition, teachers have the support of online tutors (one for every 25 students) while the course is online.